Xela3026/yabbr-docs/docs/message-types/general.md

 # General

-<BrandName/>'s communications services can use four different message types: SMS, Email, MMS, and Voice.
+<BrandName type="name"/>'s communications services can use four different message types: SMS, Email, MMS, and Voice.
 Each of these message types has its own rules and properties.
 For example, an SMS message costs 'SMS Units', and an Email can be edited using HTML.
 The message creation process for each message type is also different.
-For example, creating an SMS message using <BrandName/> is very different to creating an Audio message for a call.
+For example, creating an SMS message using <BrandName type="name"/> is very different to creating an Audio message for a call.
 It is recommended you read this General documentation first before you read the documentation for the specific message types.

 ## Message Composer